 For CBE Members with children ages 2.5-5, we offer childcare with advance registration only.
 Register at cbebk.org/childcare.
 And new this year, we are offering holiday learning activities for children in grades K-4.
 A parent or caregiver must accompany children in grades K-2

 Brooklyn Jews is CBE’s vibrant community of adults in their 20’s and 30’s.
 Led by Rabbi Green and Rabbinic Intern Eliza Scheffler, Brooklyn Jews offers services both at BKLYN Studios at City Point and at CBE.
 Separate registration is required: cbebk.org/hhds/brooklynjews.

 An independent egalitarian minyan, Altshul offers lay-led services guided by halacha and traditional liturgy.
 Separate registration is required.
 For more information and to register, visit cbebk.org/altshul.

 All CBE Members will receive one ticket per adult member per household.
 Member children ages 25 and under do not need tickets.
 The Tots Service and Special Needs Service are free and open to the public.
 Brooklyn Jews and Altshul Services require additional registration.

-Tickets will allow entrance to the main services, the various family services and the Brooklyn Jews Services on both Rosh Hashanah and Yom Kippur.
-CBE members may also attend Altshul Services, but you must register for them separately as space is limited.
+Tickets will allow entrance to the main services and the various family services on both Rosh Hashanah and Yom Kippur.
+CBE members may also attend the Brooklyn Jews and Altshul Services, but you must register for them separately as space is limited.

 We will provide tickets for your out-of-town guests who are affiliated with a URJ congregation in their hometown.
 The tickets are issued through a reciprocal arrangement and should be requested by the guest directly from their home congregation.